day8/re-frame/docs/Flows.md

 If you did want the `:initiated?` key to go away, you could handle that within `:cleanup`.

 It's common to design apps which prepare certain db paths when a high-level state changes, such as when switching tabs.
 With flows, this preparation is an official library feature.
-Instead of writing custom events, you can use the `:cleanup` and `:init` keys and your colleages will know exactly what you're doing.
+Instead of writing custom events, you can use the `:cleanup` and `:init` keys and your colleagues will know exactly what you're doing.

 #### Dedicated inputs